Mahjong Etiquette and Superstitions Every Player Should Know

 The technique itself matters as well.
 Use both hands to swirl the tiles in broad, circular motions across the table surface, creating that distinctive rustling sound that signals the start of a new round.
 Avoid half-hearted pushing or merely moving tiles around your immediate area—proper shuffling requires engaging with tiles across the entire playing surface.
 Think of it as a meditative ritual that marks the transition between rounds and gives everyone a moment to reset mentally.

-Seat selection in mahjong is governed by elaborate superstitions.
-The East seat (dealer position) is traditionally considered the most powerful position, but it also carries the most pressure.
-Many players have strong preferences about where they sit based on feng shui principles and personal lucky directions.
+Seat selection in mahjong is often influenced by long-standing traditions and superstitions.
+The East seat (dealer position) is traditionally considered the most powerful position, but players may also have personal preferences about where they sit based on feng shui principles or lucky directions.

 In mahjong, dice rolling is used in two main methods to determine seating position and the first dealer: the highest roll method and the wind tile draw method.